Iran Presidential Vote Pits 'Engagement' Against 'Self-Reliance'

 Two of the original six approved candidates dropped out of the race days before the election, and the two others that remain -- conservative Mostafa Mirsalim, a former culture minister, and centrist Mostafa Hashemitaba, a former head of the Iranian National Olympic Committee -- are regarded as distant outsiders.

-Analysts suggested a big turnout could benefit Rohani, as high participation in the past has led to the election of reformist or moderate candidates.
+Analysts suggest a big turnout could benefit Rohani, as high participation in the past has led to the election of reformist or moderate candidates.

-“In a high turnout, [as] we have seen in the past elections, it is people who want to have a more moderate person in power who vote," Washington-based analyst Rasool Nafisi told RFE/RL.
+"In a high turnout, [as] we have seen in the past elections, it is people who want to have a more moderate person in power who vote," Washington-based analyst Rasool Nafisi tells RFE/RL.

-Karim Sadjadpour, a senior analyst with the Carnegie Endowment for International Peace, says Rohani and Raisi must try and appeal to two competing constituencies -- young Iranians who compose more than half of the population and yearn for freedom and interaction with the world, and hard-core regime supporters who staunchly oppose opening up the country to outside influence.
+Karim Sadjadpour, a senior analyst with the Carnegie Endowment for International Peace, says Rohani and Raisi must try to appeal to two competing constituencies -- young Iranians who make up more than half of the population and yearn for freedom and interaction with the world, and hard-core regime supporters who staunchly oppose opening up the country to outside influence.

-He characterized those segments as "a young, modern Iranian population eager for change, and an entrenched, dogmatic military and clerical establishment eager to crush change."
+He characterizes those segments as "a young, modern Iranian population eager for change, and an entrenched, dogmatic military and clerical establishment eager to crush change."

-"Raisi is the enthusiastic candidate of the latter, while Rohani is the default candidate of the former," he said.
+"Raisi is the enthusiastic candidate of the latter, while Rohani is the default candidate of the former," he says.

 The election is the first since the landmark nuclear deal in 2015 that resulted in significant limits on Tehran's most sensitive nuclear activities, which many in the West believed were part of an effort to build atomic weapons, in exchange for sanctions relief.